-3.7.4 Mineralization
+3.7.4 Mineralisation

-Although there a number of important lenses and fault blocks at Navan, >95% of the mineralization occurs as sphalerite and galena in partly dolomitized limestones as complexly-textured replacements, veining and open-space infill where Zn:Pb ratios are typically around 4 or 5 to 1.
-Gangue mineralization comprises subsidiary calcite, pyrite, marcasite, dolomite and barite.
-The remainder of the mineralization occurs as massive pyritic lenses containing sphalerite and galena hosted by debris-flow conglomerates that overlie the deposit.
+Although there are number of significant lenses and fault blocks at Navan, >95% of the mineralisation occurs as sphalerite and galena in partly dolomitized limestones as complexly-textured replacements, veining and open-space infill where Zn:Pb ratios are typically around 4 or 5 to 1.
+Gangue mineralisation comprises subsidiary calcite, pyrite, marcasite, dolomite and barite.
+The remainder of the mineralisation occurs as massive pyritic lenses containing sphalerite and galena hosted by debris-flow conglomerates that overlie the deposit.
 This material contains often abundant fine-grained pyrite which has the potential of degrading the normally excellent metallurgy if not blended with normal run of mine ore.